davis4a6/Surfs_Up/README.md

 3. The temperature does not have significant fluctuations throughout the year.

 # Summary
 In summary, the data supports opening a Surf and Shake shop that will be sustainable year-round.
+## Additional Queries
 Additionally, if you look at precipitation levels in both June and December, you could see that the chances of continuous rainfall is low.
 This is helpful because although temperature is a big factor in whether or not many people would show up to the shop, precipitation could play a factor as well.

+- Summary Statistics: June vs. December Precipitation
 ![Alt text](Visuals/June_Dec_prcp_stats.PNG)